-And Elizabeth Locke describes a similar way of “looking” with Open Focus in the context of visual art and in slightly different manner:
+And Elizabeth Locke describes a similar way of “looking” with Open Focus in the context of visual art and in a slightly different manner:

 I’m back here open – seeing everything simultaneously without isolating anything. … Open Focus.
 Because from that vantage point you’re actually seeing holistically. … You’re holding the whole context to see what the parts are doing in relationship to the whole without ever losing the whole. – in the video [Locke] at 2:37min.

 It is important to note an underlying and perhaps obvious premise.
 We need to be able to execute movements and techniques automatically (without conscious effort) and effectively.
 And this comes through practice.
 Apparently, “Chiba Masashi sensei used to practice a continuous set of 3000 suburi every day [KendoInfo_Moment].”

 If we do aspire to reach a state of no-mind in our keiko, the answer lies in constant repetition of the basics. – Geoff Salmon (7th Dan) [KendoInfo_Moment]

 What are the Benefits of Diffuse Attention in Kendo?